Illumina/IlluminaConnectedAnnotationsDocumentation/docs/introduction/getting-started.md

 Check [Data Manager](../utilities/data-manager.mdx) for more details on controlling data sources and their versions.

 :::info Glitches in the Matrix
 Every once in a while, the download process may not go smoothly.
 Perhaps the internet connection was interrupted or you ran out of disk space.
-The DataManager attempts to detect these situations by checking the file sizes at the very end.
-If you see that a file was marked `truncated`, try addressing the root cause and run the DataManager again.
+The DataManager will perform md5sum checks against the downloaded files to ensure file integrity and completeness.
+If you see that a file was marked `Mismatched checksum` in the Download Summary, try resolving any known root cause and run the DataManager again.

 :::tip
 From time to time, you can re-run the DataManager to obtain the latest annotation files.
 It will only download files that have changed since the last download.